-You can shoot or play back images on a television with the supplied AV cable.
+You can use a video-compatible television as a monitor to shoot or play back images when it is connected to the camera with the supplied AV Cable.

-- 1 Turn off the camera and the TV. - 2 Connect the AV cable to the camera's A/V OUT terminal. - Open the terminal cover by slipping a fingernail under the right edge and plug the AV cable in all the way.
+- 1 Turn off the Camera and the TV. - 2 Connect the AV cable to the camera's A/V OUT terminal. - Open the terminal cover by slipping a fingernail under the right edge and plug the AV cable in all the way.

-3 Plug the other ends of the AV cable to the VIDEO IN and AUDIO IN jacks on the TV.
+Plug the other ends of the AV cable to the VIDEO IN and AUDIO IN jacks on the TV.

-- 4 Turn on the TV and switch it to video mode. - 5 Turn on the camera.
+- 4 Turn on the TV and switch it to Video mode. - 5 Turn on the camera.

 The video output signal can be switched (NTSC or PAL) to accommodate different regional standards (p.
-23).
+27).
 The default setting varies between regions.